zruncho3d/DuelingZero/SOFTWARE.md

 Klipper supports a massive ecosystem of control boards, sees new features added frequently (especially Input Shaper), and supports many toolhead boards that work well in a printer with tiny toolheads like Dueling Zero.

-As of 2022-06-25, however, Klipper does not *directly* support a Dual Gantry printer.
+As of 2022-08-12, however, Klipper mainline does not *directly* support a Dual Gantry printer.

+No problem.
+Head to this repo for a working, on-the-path-to-merge-upstream patch.

+GO HERE

-##### Klipper-internal Dual Gantry Support: not yet
+##### Klipper-internal Dual Gantry Support

-A direct, single-board-possible implementation of additional U and V axis support for CoreXY might look something like this:
+The direct, single-board implementation of additional U and V axis support for CoreXY looks like this:

     [printer]
-    kinematics: dual_corexy
+    kinematics: dualgantry_corexy
     ...
     [stepper_u]
     ...